TES5Edit/TES5Edit/README.txt

 With each new version of xEdit it is recommended to restore plugins from backups and reclean them.
 Otherwise any fixes and updates to cleaning process won't take effect.

+Version 3.2.1 contains the following changes:
+- [SSE/FO4] CC club support (ESL plugins)
+- [FO4] FO4LODGen mode
+- filtering: if 8-digits hexadecimal FormID number is provided in "Base Record EditorID contains" field, then FormID will be checked instead
+- multiselection in plugins window and similar ones, right click menu options apply to selection only
+- improved record definitions
+- new scripts

 Version 3.2 contains the following changes:

 - [SSE] Skyrim Special Edition support